craig-o-curtis/full-stack-open-2022/server/README.md

 // // login controller still doesn't post new users to db, assuming will be implemented in part 5
 // // also will assume using React Router for login page, then can also add blog and contacts routes, add tokens to contacts

-// Part 4.d Exercise 4.20 confirms middleware for token extractor
+// Part 4.d Exercise 4.20 confirms middleware for token extractor, working with unit tests